January 23rd is National Rhubarb Pie Day.

 1 tablespoon butter

-2 (9 inch) unbaked pie crusts, chilled
+1 (9 inch) refrigerated pie dough, chilled